 Before you make the trip to an indoor plant store, having a rough idea of what types and number of plants would be ideal for your vision and living room conditions will help make your decisions easier.

-1. For an Organic Look, Avoid Uniformity
+1. For an Organic Look, Avoid Uniformity with Plants

 The ‘Rule of Thirds’ is a design principle that can guide you when deciding how to arrange your living room plants.
 This rule suggests that objects look more appealing and organic when laid out in groups of three, or at least not in even-numbered groups.
 If you think of how plants typically grow in nature, there are various species, sizes, and foliage types.
 Variety in nature creates a healthier ecosystem — a principle that can also apply to your living room.